xTool M1 Machine: Beginner’s Guide

 xTool Creative Space Software

-All of the magic happens with xTool’s free software called Creative Space (XCS).
-There is both a desktop/tablet and mobile version of the software available.
+All the magic happens with xTool’s free software called Creative Space (XCS).
+There are both desktop/tablet and mobile versions of the software available.
 I find it’s easier to maneuver on a desktop for intricate projects.

 When you set up your M1 machine, you’ll connect via USB cable to your computer.
 Setting up a Wi-Fi connection is easy, but be sure to avoid special characters in the Wi-Fi password for it to work properly.